stack-chan/stack-chan/GUIDELINE.md

 ### Be politically/religious/ideological neutral and no attack

-Please refrain from publishing second productions that include the following expressions:
+Please refrain from publishing second creations that include the following expressions:

 1. Intended to harm the ideas or honor of Stack-chan contributors or third parties
 2. Excessively supports or demeans a specific political, religious, or ideological belief